 Thinking of visiting Petra, Jordan?
 From how to get there, to ticket prices and the best time to visit, this guide will help you plan your trip to Petra.

-When planning a trip to Petra, there are a lot of questions.
-What to wear, what to see, how to get there and how much it costs?
-Find out all the answers in this ultimate travel guide to Petra.
+From what to wear and what to see, to how to get there and how much it costs, find out all the answers in this ultimate travel guide to Petra.

-I thought it’d be helpful to impart some of my newfound knowledge for any of you who are planning to visit in the near future.
+I thought it’d be helpful to impart some of my newfound knowledge for any of you who are planning on visiting Petra soon.

 Oh, and if you’re a resident of Jordan it’s super cheap… just 1 JD!

-How much does it cost for a guided tour of Petra?
+How much does it cost for a guided one day tour of Petra?

 What time does Petra open and close?